aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

 ### 1: Navigating to Job Details Page

+On the transcription job list page we can see
 Click on the name of the job in the list or click "View details" via the three dots kebab menu on the far right of the job
     ![](./images/navigate-to-job-details.png " ")